1. You found us! Yay!

 3.1 Book a session

-* The time is displayed in your local time, so if it seems or bahves strangely, make sure your computer's time is synchronised to one of the global network time servers.
+* The time is displayed in your local time, so if it seems or behaves strangely, make sure your computer's time is synchronised to one of the global network time servers.

-If you got the immediate time slot that's already active, a green Start Live button will appear to the left of the booking calendar.
-If you've booked a session for later, the text will appear to the left denoting the time until the booking starts.
+If you got the immediate time slot that's already active, a green Start button will appear on your reserved session.
+If you've booked a session for later, the text will appear at the bottom of the session, displaying time until the booking starts.
 If it starts to lag or if by your local time the session should have started already, simply refresh the browser tab and the green button will appear.

 Here we go!